 Kampal Research (KR) is a tool developed and commercialized by Kampal Data Solutions for the analysis of R&D Institutions.
-To that end, all available data from corporative and third party databases is downloaded.
+Therefore, all available data from corporative and third party databases is downloaded.
 Then, their structure is analyzed and visualized using statistics and complex systems techniques, plotting the results in terms of numbers and graphs.
 This way we obtain a reliable representation of the institutions and groups that form it, along with individual researchers, and relevant information for decision making in short, medium and large term to improve it.

 Data is the keystone of the tool, which can be divided in three categories: